John Taylor (Mormon): Government positions

 Taylor applied for and was granted United States citizenship in 1849.
 That same year he was appointed an associate judge in the provisional State of Deseret.
 He later served in the Utah territorial legislature from 1853 to 1876.
 Taylor was elected Speaker of the House for five consecutive sessions, beginning in 1857.
 In 1852, he wrote a small book, The Government of God, in which he compared and contrasted the secular and ecclesiastical political systems.

 From 1868 to 1870 Taylor served as a probate judge of Utah County, Utah.
 He also served as superintendent of schools for Utah Territory beginning in 1876.

 Mission president

 Taylor served as president of two missions of the LDS Church.
-In 1849, he began missionary work in France and was the first church mission president in the country.
+In 1849, he traveled east on his way to begin missionary work in France, stopping at various waypoints in the homes of Mormon pioneers still making their way to the Salt Lake Valley.
+Taylor was the first church mission president in France.
 While in France, Taylor published a monthly newspaper called L'Etoile du Deseret with the help of Louis A. Bertrand.
 He also supervised missionary work in Germany, but did not himself go to any of the countries that would later form Germany.

 In 1852, the Book of Mormon was published in French, with Taylor and Curtis E. Bolton credited as translators.
 Taylor supervised the translation, which was carried out by Bolton, Bertrand, Lazare Auge, and a "Mr. Wilhelm".

 Taylor later served as president of the Eastern States Mission, based in New York City.
 In this capacity he published a newspaper that presented the position of the Latter-day Saints.